This article provides you the prerequisite knowledge to start using Rules Engine and the limitations.

 - Transformation task supports date functions in Group by like Day, Week, Month, Quarter and Year.

-Disable Bionic Rules: Rules are disabled in the following scenarios and an email notification is sent to the Admins if the
+Disable Bionic Rules: In the following scenarios, rules are disabled and an email notification is sent to the Admins:

-- Rules which fail to run three times consecutively
+- Rules which fail to run five times consecutively

-- Any Data Highway failures such as if any fields are deleted from Salesforce, Malformed Query, and invalid query filter operator.
+- Any permanent failures such as; if fields are deleted from Salesforce, Malformed Query, and invalid query filter operator.

 Rules Engine Path Articles - A series of articles that help you easily understand and start building rules.